How the Beatles Came Together Again to Finish John Lennon’s ‘Real Love’

 The song had already been heard the previous November, when it aired at the end of the second episode of the Anthology documentary.
-And one of Lennon’s takes on the song, with just guitar and vocals, appeared on the soundtrack of the Imagine: John Lennon documentary.
-The Beatles’ version, which opens Anthology 2, which was released two weeks later, was built off a Lennon recording captured on a small cassette recorder featuring him on piano.
+One of Lennon’s early takes on "Real Love," recorded with just guitar and vocals, had also appeared on the soundtrack of the Imagine: John Lennon documentary.
+The Beatles’ version, which opened Anthology 2 when it arrived two weeks later, was built off a different Lennon recording captured at the piano with a small cassette recorder.

 Once a master copy was completed, McCartney, Harrison and Starr overdubbed their parts onto it in February 1995 at McCartney’s studio in Sussex, England.
 Lynne noted that, despite the decades that had passed since their last recording together, very little had changed.

-“Paul and George would strike up the backing vocals, and all of a sudden it's the Beatlets again," he said.
+“Paul and George would strike up the backing vocals, and all of a sudden it's the Beatles again," he said.
 "To be there in the middle of all this, and have a degree of responsibility over the result, was astonishing.
-It wasn't some kind of fake version, it really was the real thing.
-They were having fun with each other and reminding each other of the old times.
+It wasn't some kind of fake version; it really was the real thing.
+They were having fun with each other, and reminding each other of the old times.
 I'd be waiting to record and normally I'd say, 'Okay, let's do a take,' but I was too busy laughing and smiling at everything they were talking about."

 “Real Love” hit No. 11 in the U.S. and, despite being left out of rotation by BBC Radio 1, reached No. 4 in the U.K. This would be the last song credited to the Beatles.
-When Anthology 3 was released in October 1996, they decided not to record anything new for it.
+When Anthology 3 was released in October 1996, they decided not to record anything new.